When Can Baby Goats Go Outside ?

 Keep Their Shelters Dry and Warm

-Goats of any age can get cold, sick, and even succumb to the elements if they stay wet.
+Goats of any age can get cold, sick, or succumb to the elements if they stay wet.
 Therefore, it’s extremely important to ensure that your baby goats have a shelter within which they can stay and remain warm and dry.
-Consider a heat lamp for baby goats if the shelter has drafts.
+Consider a heat lamp for baby goats if the shelter has drafts or if the temperature inside the shelter is too cold.
+The most important part of a baby goat living through its first hours of life is to completely dry off, especially in the cold.

-However, once the water soaks through that initial layer of protection, it gets to the skin, and this causes them to shiver and eventually develop hypothermia if the situation isn’t corrected.
+However, if water soaks through that initial layer of protection, it gets to the skin.
+Once their hair is saturated, it becomes much harder for the kid to warm up, and this causes them to shiver and they could eventually develop a cold or even hypothermia if the situation isn’t corrected.
 Several signs might indicate hypothermia in baby goats, including acting lethargic and being extremely cold to the touch.

-Whenever you notice these signs, your goats may be suffering from hypothermia, and it’s extremely important to take them someplace warm and dry immediately.
+Whenever you notice these signs, your goats may be suffering from hypothermia or it may become too cold to fight off any other illness.
+It extremely important to take them someplace warm and dry immediately.

 what temperature do baby goats need